• 1.jpg

 What is the difference between ADIPS and LEAPS?

-ADIPS primarily targets fairground rides and amusement devices found in theme parks.
-LEAPS covers a wider range of leisure equipment, including inflatables and soft play, following HSG 175 guidance.
+ADIPS primarily targets traditional fairground rides and standard amusement devices found in commercial theme parks.
+LEAPS covers a much wider range of modern leisure equipment, including large-scale inflatables and indoor soft play areas, following the specific HSG 175 operational guidance.

 How often do I need an amusement device inspection?

-Most standards require a thorough examination at least once every 12 months.
-However, high-throughput devices or those in harsh environments may require more frequent checks based on the risk assessment.
+Most recognized safety standards require a thorough professional examination at least once every 12 months.
+However, high-throughput devices or those located in harsh coastal or outdoor environments may require significantly more frequent checks based on your facility's operational risk assessment.

 Is ERCA certification mandatory for ropes courses?

-ERCA certification is not always legally mandatory but is the industry standard for proving compliance with EN 15567.
-Insurance providers often require an ERCA-compliant inspection to validate liability coverage.
+ERCA certification is not always legally mandatory by local law, but it is the recognized industry standard for proving compliance with EN 15567.
+Commercial insurance providers often strictly require an ERCA-compliant inspection to validate your facility's liability coverage.

 What happens if my device fails an inspection?

-The inspector issues a report detailing the defects and prohibits the use of the device.
-You must complete the necessary remedial work and pass a re-inspection before reopening the attraction.
+The certified inspector will immediately issue a formal report detailing the structural or mechanical defects and prohibits the public use of the device.
+You must completely execute the necessary remedial work and successfully pass a targeted re-inspection before reopening the attraction to visitors.

 Can I perform my own annual inspections?

-No, annual inspections must be conducted by an independent competent person registered with the relevant scheme.
-Internal staff can only perform daily pre-use checks and routine maintenance.
+No, official annual inspections must be conducted by an independent, competent person formally registered with the relevant certification scheme.
+Internal park staff are only permitted to perform daily pre-use checks and basic routine maintenance tasks as outlined in the manufacturer's manual.

 EN 15567 Compliant ERCA Certified Builders 15+ Years Experience